 I. I pledge in concert with my brothers and sisters of many hues to oppose racism prophetically in all its various manifestations within and without the Body of Christ and to be vigilant in the struggle with all my God-given might.

 II.
 I am committed personally to treat those in the Fellowship who are not of my race or ethnicity, regardless of color, with love and respect as my sisters and brothers in Christ.
-I am further committed to work against all forms of person and institutional racism, including those which are revealed within the very structures of our environment.
+I am further committed to work against all forms of personal and institutional racism, including those which are revealed within the very structures of our environment.

 IV.
 We openly confess our shortcomings and our participation in the sin of racism by our silence, denial and blindness.
 We admit the harm it has brought to generations born and unborn.
 We strongly contend that the past does not always completely determine the future.
 New horizons are emerging.
 God wants to do a new thing through His people.